kevin-j-m/clockwork-test/README.md

 ## Usage

 Replacing any calls to `Clockwork` with `Clockwork::Test` in your tests should perform as expected, with the one caveat that a job running in `Clockwork::Test` will not actually execute its event's handler code.
-That is suppressed, but made available via the `block_for` method. `Clockwork::Test` provides additional functionality that provides for ease of testing.
+That is suppressed, but made available via the `block_for` method. `Clockwork::Test` includes additional functionality that makes testing easy.

 ### Running Clockwork in Tests